cornerstonejs/cornerstone3D/packages/docs/docs/core-introduction.md

 - Docs                            # Generated from markdown
   - Cornerstone-Core              # Cornerstone3D Core rendering
     - Introduction                # High level overview
-    - Installation                # Installatino of the library
+    - Installation                # Installation of the library
     - Concepts                    # Cornerstone-Core building blocks
     - Usage                       # How to do X (basics)

   - Cornerstone-Tools             # Cornerstone3D Tools
     - Introduction                # High level overview
-    - Installation                # Installatino of the library
+    - Installation                # Installation of the library
     - Concepts                    # Cornerstone-Tools building blocks
     - Usage                       # How to do X (basics)